GMOD/jbrowse-components/website/docs/faq.md

 Simple tasks can be done without it

-For example, for jbrowse create, you can visit https://github.com/jbrowse-components/releases/latest and download the latest jbrowse-web release tag, and unzip it into your web directory
+For example, for jbrowse create, you can visit the [blog](/jb2/blog) and download the latest jbrowse-web release tag, and unzip it into your web directory

 For other things, like add-assembly and add-track, you can manually edit the config.json, reviewing the config docs and sample configs will be valuable